DataDog/documentation/content/en/synthetics/cicd_integrations/_index.md

 ---

-In addition to running tests at predefined intervals, you can run Datadog Synthetic tests on-demand using API endpoints.
+In addition to running tests at pre-defined intervals, you can run Datadog Synthetic tests on-demand by using the `@datadog/datadog-ci` package or the API.
 Run Datadog Synthetic tests in your continuous integration (CI) pipelines to block branches from being deployed and breaking your application in production.

 Use Synthetic CI/CD testing to also run tests as part of your continuous delivery (CD) process and evaluate the state of your applications and services in production immediately after a deployment finishes.
 You can detect potential regressions that may impact your users and automatically trigger a rollback when a critical test fails.